Cameron-D/openpose-ptz-control/README.md

 If all goes well it should start up with no errors, print out in the console when it's moving, and actually move the camera.

+## WIshlist of things I might add one day

+* Smooth acceleration for panning (start slow, accelerate if the person nears the edges of the frame)
+* Support for multiple people in view, but following only one
+* Read direct NDI frames rather than relying on a custom build of ffmpeg and v4l2loopback
+* Track a persons head rather than the full body bounding box
+* An alternative library for people detection (i.e. tf-pose-estimation seems to be faster?)
+* Support for multiple people in view, and zooming to keep them all in frame...

 ## Configuration Options

 There are a handful of parameters that can be configured and passed to the container on launch via environment variables (through `-e`).